TickTockBent/TimeTickBase/documentation/Whitepaper.md

 ### The Genesis Fountain

 The initial token distribution leverages TTB's on-ramp aggregator system through a special implementation dubbed "The Genesis Fountain."
-This contract serves as the primary distribution mechanism during the network's first year, operating as a single stake-day in the system while enabling broader initial participation.
+This contract serves as the primary distribution mechanism during the network's first year, operating as a single share (one stake-hour) in the system while enabling broader initial participation.

 The Genesis Fountain is unique among on-ramp aggregators in three ways:
 1. Limited operational period of one year from network genesis